 Backcountry Ski Touring

-Watch this page as we await the beginning of the 2020-2021 backcountry skiing season.
+After a successful 2020-2021 season, we have ended the backcountry ski outings.
+Watch this page as we await the beginning of the 2021-2022 backcountry skiing season.
 As soon as the snow cover permits, we will being to schedule outings.

 On our backcountry trips, we typically carpool up to Rabbit Ears Pass and park at one of the usual trailheads.
 But then we head off on our own instead of sticking to the marked trails.
 Over the years, we have found a lot of beautiful routes and destinations, and we enjoy sharing them.